rfk/www.rfk.id.au/content/about/cv/index.md

 +++

 I am a software engineer and occasional consultant.
-I live in the <a href="http://en.wikipedia.org/wiki/Inverloch,_Victoria">seaside town of Inverloch</a> near Melbourne, Australia, where I work remotely as a Senior Staff Software Engineer for <a href="https://www.mozilla.com/">Mozilla</a>.
+I live in the <a href="http://en.wikipedia.org/wiki/Inverloch,_Victoria">seaside town of Inverloch</a> near Melbourne, Australia, where I work remotely as a Senior Software Engineer at <a href="https://harrison.ai/">harrison.ai</a>.

 The best way to contact me is by email; use `ryan@` plus the domain of this website.

 Professionally, I have worked as a software engineer for over a decade.
-I have substantial experience with Python, JavaScript, and Rust, but will confidently dabble in just about any language.
+I have substantial experience with Rust, Python, and JavaScript, but will confidently dabble in just about any language.
 I've worked at scale across the stack, from back-end services to webapps to native clients, and have even spent a few years in management.
 I've found that regardless of language or platform, nothing beats the satisfaction of working with good people to ship code that you're proud of, and watching it make a difference to your users.

 Academically, I hold a PhD in Computer Science from the Intelligent Agents Laboratory at the University of Melbourne.
 My undergraduate studies were a double bachelor's degree in Engineering and Computer Science, which I was awarded with first class honours.